timshadel/heroku-buildpack-github-netrc/README.md

 Heroku buildpack: Github private repo access via ~/.netrc
 ===================================

-This buildpack uses a Github OAuth2 token exposed as `GITHUB_BASIC_TOKEN` to resolve private repository URLs without putting a specific username or password in the URLs saved in local files (e.g. `package.json`).
+This buildpack uses a Github OAuth2 token exposed as `GITHUB_AUTH_TOKEN` to resolve private repository URLs without putting a specific username or password in the URLs saved in local files (e.g. `package.json`).